dudekm/VoteReward/README.md

 - `%server_address%` - server page address,
 - `%server_uuid%` - unique server ID.

-If the plugin has been configured correctly, after voting, the player can use the `/reward` or `/vote` command to receive the vote reward.
+If the plugin has been configured correctly, after voting, the player can use the `/votereward` command to receive the vote reward.